 This is an exciting time to enter the profession.
 The current nursing shortage and the aging population will create a need for more nurses.
 It is predicted that by 2020, there will be 434,000 vacant positions in nursing nationwide.

 Within six months, 100 percent of D&E Nursing graduates are employed.
-Some area facilities that hire our graduates include: Davis Medical Center, Elkins; St. Joseph’s Hospital, Buckhannon; Stonewall Jackson Memorial Hospital, Weston; Ruby Memorial Hospital, Morgantown; Fairmont General Hospital, Fairmont; Mon General Hospital, Morgantown; and United Hospital Center, Clarksburg.
+Some area facilities that hire our graduates include: Davis Medical Center, Elkins; West Virginia University Medicine St. Joseph’s Hospital, Buckhannon; Mon Health Stonewall Jackson Memorial Hospital, Weston; West Virginia University Medicine J.W.
+Ruby Memorial Hospital, Morgantown; Mon Health Mon General Hospital, Morgantown; and West Virginia University Medicine United Hospital Center, Bridgeport.

 Many options in the nursing field make it a desirable profession.
 Choices include: travel nursing, home health, legal nurse consultant, forensic nursing, occupational health, school nursing, hospice, health educator, ambulatory care and more.
 Many nurses continue their education to become advanced practice nurses.